aaronshaver/2d-particle-gravity/README.md

    for optimization (by ignoring everything underneath a table).
 I chose to make the input maximally flexible, but if this were a work assignment, I'd push for clarity in what the client wants/needs.

+5. There's more opportunities for refactoring, like the heavily nested apply_gravity() method, but I'm gonna call it good.